 Costs vary depending on your travel style, from budget-conscious to luxury.

 Most hotels, larger restaurants, and shops readily accept major credit and debit cards (Visa, Mastercard).
 Smaller establishments, local markets, or certain cafes may prefer cash, so carry some Euros.
 While available in larger cities like Como, exchange offices typically offer less favorable rates than withdrawing from an ATM.
-ATMs generally offer a better exchange rate, often at the interbank rate, with a small bank fee.
+ATMs generally offer a better exchange rate, usually at the interbank rate, with a small bank fee.

 This affordable allows for hostel accommodation or a budget Bed & Breakfast (B&B).
 You will mainly self-cater using supermarket purchases or eat quick, inexpensive meals.
 Rely on public transport and focus on free or low-cost attractions.
 Daily Costs: €60-€100.

-Hostel bed: €30-€60, two food from supermarket/bakery: €15-€20.
+A bed in a shared room: €30-€60, two food from supermarket/bakery: €15-€20.

 Mid-range hotel: €100-€180, two meals: €50-€80, ferry passes: €15-€25.